ysndr/MSc-Thesis/chapter/methodology.md

 Yet, it represents relationships of nodes on a structural level as a tree-like structure.
 Taking into account variable usage information adds back-edges to the original AST, yielding a graph structure.
 Both kinds of edges have to be encoded with the elements in the list.
-Alas, items have to be referred to using `id`s since the index of items cannot be relied on (such as in e.g. a binary heap), because the array is reordered to optimize access by source position.
+Alas, items have to be referred to using `id`s since the index of items cannot be relied on (such as in e.g., a binary heap), because the array is reordered to optimize access by source position.

 There are two groups of vertices in such a graph.
 **Declarations** are nodes that introduce an identifier, and can be referred to by a set of nodes.
 Referral is represented by **Usage** nodes.

-During the linearization process this graphical model is embeded into the items of the linearization.
+During the linearization process this graphical model is embedded into the items of the linearization.
 Hence, each `LinearizationItem` is associated with a kind representing the item's role in the graph (see: [@lst:nls-termkind-definition]).

 ```{.rust #lst:nls-termkind-definition caption="Definition of a linearization items TermKind"}